PhamHanni/CSST106-CS4A/README.md

 Ipynb notebook file: "https://github.com/PhamHanni/CSST106-CS4A/blob/main/Pantanoza_Exer1_Image_Processing_Techniques.ipynb"

-# Image Processing Techniques using OpenCV
+# Image Processing Techniques using OpenCV MP2

+##Overview
+This script demonstrates basic image processing techniques using OpenCV, including image scaling, rotation, blurring, and edge detection.
+These operations are fundamental in computer vision and image processing tasks and are commonly used in various applications, such as enhancing images, detecting objects, and preparing images for further analysis.

+Here is the the documentation : https://github.com/PhamHanni/CSST106-CS4A/blob/main/4A-Pantanoza-MP2.pdf
 ## Script Usage
 The script performs the following image processing techniques: